Compensating to correct the intonation: Part I

 Compensating to correct the intonation: Part II

 Here we dial in the individual strings of a typical steel string guitar.
+If you had a Tune-O-Matic you could just do this with your handy little screwdriver.

-This is different:
+So this is different:

-The green arrows and dots indicate the ideal point where the octave of the high E would be, based on a strict measurement of the distance from the nut to the center of the 12th fret times 2.
-In other words, even the high E is compensated as well.
+The green arrows and dots indicate the theoretically ideal point where the saddle under the high E would be, based on a strict measurement of the distance from the nut to the center of the 12th fret times 2.
+Please remember that this "double the distance of the nut to the 12th fret" rule doesn't work on a practical level.

 Here's another way the saddle is often shaped: same points of contact, same result, different look.